Guppster/ProjectLedger/_posts/2017-04-06-simplicity-of-a-blog.md

 I have wanted to make a blog for some time now but always decided not to because I couldn't find a simple, efficient, and productive technology stack to support it.
-I looked into the usual: medium, wordpress, wix, etc and found them all to be too heavy weight for my application.
+I looked into the usual: medium, wordpress, wix, etc and found them all to be too heavyweight for my application.
 What I really wanted was a simple blog with no comments, no share buttons, no special formatting.
 Just text and images with no distractions.
-I needed to create an emersive environment for my reader.
+I needed to create an immersive environment for my reader.

 One online blogging system I really like is [Medium](http://www.medium.com).
-I think Medium has really eye catching blog posts due to the way the words are placed and the fonts that are used.
+I think Medium has really eye-catching blog posts due to the way the words are placed and the fonts that are used.
 I think these features have greatly contributed to the success of Medium in the past few years.
 The style of my blog is very similar to Medium, except it doesn't have any extra social media